gdiminneapolis/LinksInfoNotes/ReadingList.md

 [learning page](https://tamouse.github.io/swaac/pages/learning/).
 She's the "I" below.

 It has since been updated with various links shared on the Slack channel as of 7/16/2018.
-These descriptions where written by Kim Thompson.
+These descriptions were written by Kim Thompson.

 Please follow [**our Instagram! <3**](https://www.instagram.com/gdimpls/)